sharmine-s/sql-databases/challenges/01_setting_up_project.md

 ## The main file

 Create a file `app.rb` at the root of the project.
+This file will be the "entrypoint" of the program — it is the file you will execute with the `ruby` command.

+Its job is to connect to the database using `DatabaseConnection.connect`, and then execute whatever logic the program needs to do.

+In the example below, we simply execute a `SELECT` SQL query on the database and print the returned result set.

 ```ruby
 # file: app.rb